SMSpp-Project/smspp-project/README.md

 This is the splash page of the SMS++ Project, an "umbrella project" meant to provide a quick way to download and install all the projects related to the SMS++ framework.
-It also allows to produce an unified documentation and to track issues that involve all the modules or the project in general.
+It also allows to produce a unified documentation and to track issues that involve all the modules or the project in general.

 SMS++ is a set of C++ classes intended to provide a system for modeling complex,